openstack-archive/senlin/doc/source/developer/authorization.rst

 different cloud backends.

-Senlin supports a `context` property for all "profile" types by default unless overriden by a profile type implementation.
+Senlin supports a `context` property for all "profile" types by default unless overridden by a profile type implementation.
 This context can be treated as a container for these credentials.
 Storing user credential in Senlin database does imply a security risk.
 In future, we hope Senlin can make use of the Barbican service for this purpose.